mighty-gerbils/gerbil/doc/guide/intro.md

 property list.
 This allows you to simply touch a gerbil.pkg at the root of your source hierarchy when you don't need a custom prelude and use a directory structure that mimics your logical package structure.

+### Library Relative Module Paths

+As of `Gerbil v0.16-DEV-196-g41214a5`, you can use the dot notation to import library modules using a relative path within a library.
+Within a library module `:A/B/C/D`, an import of `./E` will resolve to `:A/B/C/E`, while an import of `../E` will resolve to `:A/B/E`.
+Upwards traversals can be nested, so `../../E` will resolve to `:A/E`.
+Downwards traversals are also possible, so `../../E/G` wiil resolve to `:A/E/G`.

+Note that this is merely a syntactic convenience for `import` that allows you to refer to relative modules with a short module path and still load a library module.
+Relative module paths are meaningless outside the context of a library module.

 ## Standard Library